anotherhollow1125/hooq/docs/CONTRIBUTING.md

 	- I try to keep Copilot’s completions limited in scope and code while understanding the entire codebase.
 - Writing the original Japanese documentation
 	- I focus on expressing ideas in my own words, including code examples.
-	- As mentioned, once content is more complete, I plan to use tools like DeepWiki for documentation.
+	- As mentioned, I also provide documentation generated with AI tools like DeepWiki as a reference.